u-eff-gee/utr/README.md

 No matter which type of sensitive detector is chosen, the simulation output will be a [ROOT](https://root.cern.ch/) tree with a user-defined subset (see section [2.6 Output File Format](#outputfileformat)) of the following 10 branches:

+* **event**
+    Number of the event to which the particle belongs.
+This number is the same for all secondary particles and their corresponding primary particle.
+It is also the same if `G4ParticleGun->GeneratePrimaryVertext()` is called multiple times in a single event.
+The latter point makes this variable especially useful in case of the `AngularCorrelationGenerator` (see [2.3.3 AngularCorrelationGenerator](#angularcorrelationgenerator)).
 * **ekin**
     Kinetic energy (in MeV) of the particle at the time of its first hit of the sensitive detector.
 * **edep**